 To rearrange the menu layout, tap and drag a mode icon to the desired location.
 All other mode icons will shift to accommodate the new positioning.
 The five modes on the left side are also available to access in most screens by swiping the black touch handle to the right from the left edge of the touchscreen.
-Tap the X button at the top of the menu next to the Sync setting to reset the Mode Menu layout.
+Tap the three-dots icon next to the Sync setting and then tap Reset Mode Menu to revert all layout changes.